open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     * host.name
     * host.type

+It also can optionally gather tags for the EC2 instance that the collector is running on

 * Amazon ECS: Queries the [Task Metadata Endpoint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html) (TMDE) to record information about the current ECS Task.
 Only TMDE V4 and V3 are supported.

     * cloud.provider (aws)